Entering the European market for basketry

 Indonesia is leading in rattan basketry

-The country is famous for its rattan products.
-In fact, Indonesia is the leading supplier of rattan basketry to Europe, providing nearly half of all European imports of these items.
-Indonesian basketry producers also have access to a variety of other natural materials, ranging from water hyacinth to Pandanus, to several types of grass.
-They export hardly any synthetic basketry.
+Indonesia is famous for its rattan products.
+The country is the leading supplier of rattan basketry to Europe, providing about 40% of all imports of these items.
+Indonesian basketry producers also have access to a variety of other natural materials, ranging from water hyacinth to Pandanus and several types of grass.
+Unlike Chinese and Vietnamese producers, they hardly export any synthetic basketry.

-Wages in Indonesia are relatively high for Asia, which means suppliers have to target the mid- to high-end markets to be able to compete.
-They do so by delivering good-quality, decorative and functional baskets that are often handwoven; Indonesian basket weavers are known for their quality weaving.
-The logistical structure and business in climate Indonesia are good, making the country accessible for European importers.
-Several European entrepreneurs are active in the country as designers, owners or co-owners of a production facility, such as Danindo Jensen.
+Wages in Indonesia are relatively high for Asia.
+This means suppliers have to target the mid- to high-end markets to be able to compete.
+They do so by delivering high-quality, decorative and functional baskets that are often handwoven.
+Indonesian basket makers are known for their quality weaving.
+The logistical structure and business climate in Indonesia are good.
+This makes the country accessible for European importers and many of them already have a long-term base in the country.

 Poland is strengthening its position as a regional supplier

-The country’s strength is its geographical location within the European market, allowing suppliers to offer short delivery times to other countries in Europe.
-Compared to western European countries, labour in Poland is relatively affordable.
-Suppliers have a good understanding of consumers in other European countries and have well-established and efficient production lines.
+As an Eastern-European country, Poland benefits from its closeness to the Western-European market.
+This allows suppliers to offer short delivery times.
+At the same time, labour is relatively affordable compared to Western Europe.
+Suppliers have a good understanding of the European consumer and have well-established and efficient production lines.
 In addition, products that are ‘Made in Europe’ are increasingly popular.

-To compete with Poland, you should focus on design, craftsmanship, material use and storytelling.
-Make sure you offer a high level of service to build a strong relationship.
+To compete with Polish suppliers, you should focus on design, craftsmanship, material use and the story behind your product.
+Make sure you offer a high level of service to build strong relationships.